snandakumar87/EmailNotification/readme.md

 In this example, i have configured an email to send out the application object of the mortgage app.
 Once the configuration parameters are set, we can start the process.
 We can also add in html for the body of the email message.
-Consider the simple html body: <!DOCTYPE html>
+Consider the simple html body:
+"<!DOCTYPE html>
 <html>
 <body style="background-color:powderblue;">